MatteoPenta/100-days-of-code/log.md

 **Thoughts** CodeWars is a fantastic way to test your coding skills, while learning new concepts and better ways to write code.

 **Link(s) to work**

+### Day 2: January 1, Monday

+**Today's Progress**: Sketched a website that will help me take note of my daily progress as I study for my university admission test.
+Requirements: HTML and CSS, Js, one database language (which I'll have to learn for the purpose of this project).
+Solved a few CodeWars Katas after that.

+**Thoughts** I didn't have much time to code as I was busy celebrating the new year, so I mostly did some planning for my future projects.

+**Link(s) to work**